Helene-Garance-Martin/goldilocks/README.md

 Goldilocks also surfaces **referenced topology**:

-- external pipelines discovered through Pipeline Execute snaps
+- external pipelines referenced through Pipeline Execute snaps
 - dependencies that may not yet exist in the loaded graph
 - orchestration relationships that are present in the source system but not yet modelled as graph relationships